allen048/deep-learning-challenge/README.md

 ## Results:

-### Dats Preprocessing
+### Data Preprocessing
 •	What variable(s) are the target(s) for your model?
+IS_SUCCESSFUL

 •	What variable(s) are the features for your model?
+All columns except IS_SUCCESSFUL, EIN, and NAME.

 •	What variable(s) should be removed from the input data because they are neither targets nor features?
+EIN and NAME